-Shelley Limeriek requested a sign for an easement next to Casa Del Sol Apartment Complex on south Carmichael Avenue be installed as well as a \$500 fine.
-She explained that one of the tenants was hit by another resident that drove off and noted that this is a utility easement that is used a lot and people speed on it.
+Shelley Limeriek requested a sign for an easement road next to Casa Del Sol Apartment Complexes on south Carmichael Avenue.
+She explained that one of the tenants was hit by another resident that drove off.
+She noted that this is road is used a lot and people speed on it.